Unwind and Indulge by the Ocean in Stunning Capbreton

 And then we’ll enjoy our wine as we watch the sun sink beneath the waves in a dazzling multi-coloured finale that lights up the sky.
 And the next day?
 We’ll probably do exactly the same thing!”

-We hope that you’ve enjoyed surfing and oysters Beth, do the dogs have any?!!!
-For more real-life stories about the good life in rural France, check out Beth’s news and her lively FatDogs on Twitter.
+We hope that you’ve enjoyed surfing and oysters Beth, did the dogs have any?!!!

 Back to articles